Golf Carts and Road Safety / Golf Course Safety

 - All golf carts shall display a slow moving vehicle triangle on the rear of the vehicle.

-- Only allow towing by those golf carts originally designed for towing.
+- Only allow towing of those golf carts originally designed for towing.

 May we not only Arrive Alive with our golf carts - but also arrive without injury!